Home | What's New | About Martin | Contact | Can I use these Images? | General Links |

 Gull Links |

-Thus, I feel it is probably a Kelp x smithsonianus hybrid - and I arrive at this latter partner because this is the only known interspecific pairing of Kelp (and from fairly close by, in SW Louisiana).
+Thus, I feel it is possibly a Kelp x smithsonianus hybrid - and I arrive at this latter partner because this is the only known interspecific pairing of Kelp (and from fairly close by, in SW Louisiana).
 Could it be something else? - OF COURSE: this is a GULL! any suggestions/comments would be much appreciated.